 105 Tauri is a blue main sequence dwarf star that can be located in the constellation of Taurus.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-105 Tauri has alternative name(s), 105 Tauri.
+HIP23883 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD32991.
+105 Tauri has alternative name(s), 105 Tauri , V1155_Tau, 105 Tau.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 105 Tauri, the location is 05h 07m 55.43 and +21d42`17.4 .

 |Traditional Name||105 Tauri|